These Peanut Butter Spider Cookies are perfect for a Halloween treat! Your kids will love them!

 Chilling the dough is mandatory for this cookie recipe.
 If you don’t chill the dough it will spread… which is not good because your cookies will be flatter than how these look.
 So chill the dough at least three hours and up to two days.

-I actually chilled the dough for two days this time because I had a couple of busy days.
 Yes, you need to wait for the finished product by chilling the dough, but once made, they will be a fantastic soft, thick peanut butter cookie.
+They are worth the wait, trust me!

 Not only will chilling the dough keep your cookies from spreading, it also gives your cookies more flavor.
 While the dough chills, all the flavors mingle in the bowl.

-Chilling the dough = less spread of your cookie dough so your cookies will be thicker as well as more flavorful cookies.
+Chilling the dough = less spread of your cookie dough so your cookies will be thicker + more flavorful cookies.

 - As mentioned above, chill the dough for thicker, more flavorful cookies.